 Unlike vitamin and mineral deficiencies which can take more than a few days to take effect, forgoing protein for numerous days at a time can have an immediate impact on your muscles, especially if you are working out.

-High protein diets are also strongly associated with more weight loss in many studies, due to better appetite control, it’s thermogenic effects on food metabolism, and it’s role in supporting muscle (12,13,14).
+High protein diets are also strongly associated with more weight loss in many studies, due to better appetite control, their thermogenic effects on food metabolism, and their role in supporting muscle (12,13,14).

 Increased Hunger and Fatigue

 You might find that juicing leaves you feeling pretty weak and tired, not to mention hungry.
-That's because sticking to a juice only diet, can potentially cut a large amount of calories, but this also means you have less incoming energy to pull from.
-And less fuel can me no energy for workouts, decreasing your calorie output and physical performance.
+That's because sticking to a juice-only diet can potentially cut a large number of calories, but this also means you have less incoming energy to pull from.
+And less fuel can mean less energy for workouts, decreasing your calorie output and physical performance.